plotchy/omniscan/README.md

   <PATH>  Path to the smart-contract-fiesta root directory

 Options:
-  -n, --num-contracts <NUM_CONTRACTS>
+  -n, --num <NUM_CONTRACTS>
           The number of contracts to run pyrometer on.
-Default is 5000 If set to 0, all contracts will be analyzed -t, --timeout <TIMEOUT>
+Default is 1000.
+If set to 0, all contracts will be analyzed -t, --timeout <TIMEOUT>
           Timeout for each pyrometer process (secs).
-Default is 2 seconds, decimals supported.
+Default is 1 second. decimals supported.
 If set to 0, there will be no timeout.
-Not advised
+(Not advised)
   -o, --output <OUTPUT>
           Where to save the results file, default is "./data/results_MM-DD_HH-MM.csv" -j, --jobs <JOBS>